ENCCS/julia-for-hpda/content/linear-algebra.rst

       plot!([0,scale*u[1]],[0,scale*u[2]], arrow=true, color=:red, linewidth=2, label="second comp")
       display(plt)

-   Questions:

    - Is ``M*u`` equal to ``e1*u`` as it should?
 Is ``M*v`` equal to ``e2*v``?
    - Run the whole script a few times (you can copy the script from the solution below).
    - You might observe that the principal components are flipped from time to time when you rerun the script.
 Why is that?
    - Change the number of points to ``n = 100``.
 What happens with the principal components if you run the script a few times?

-   The whole script is found below.

    .. solution:: The whole script

-      The whole script:

       .. code-block:: julia